 - Boredom with routine tasks

-Some of the more common physical symptoms associated with Internet addiction include the following:
+Some of the more common physical symptoms associated with internet addiction include:7

 - Carpal tunnel syndrome